 V114 or Prevnar 13TM will be administered as indicated in Section 1.3.
-All participants will be observed for 30 minutes postvaccination for any immediate reactions.
-This observation must be performed by blinded site personnel for all study vaccines (Section 1.3 and Section 6.3.3).
+All participants will be observed for at least 30 minutes following each vaccination for any immediate reactions.
+This observation must be performed by blinded site personnel for V114 and Prevnar 13TM (Section 1.3 and Section 6.3.3).